 While this list can go on and on, I’m going to focus on the positives today.
 Mainly, how can you help make the world a better place?
 What can you do to help the world, as an individual?
 Even though your own actions can sometimes feel insignificant when looking at the grander scheme, you still have the power to change the world for the better.

-Can you make the world a better place?
+Can you really make the world a better place?

 We all want to make the world a better place, right?
 Not just for ourselves, but also for future generations.